 - recommendations for revisions when appropriate. - 4.
 Upon recommendation of the Executive Committee, review written reports submitted by attendees of NYSAR and NAR governance and committee meetings to identify issues that might influence LIBOR's strategic plan. - 5.
 Upon recommendation of the Executive Committee, hold debriefing meetings with attendees of NYSAR and NAR governance and committee meetings to recap key takeaways of meetings that might influence LIBOR's strategic plan. - 6.
 Update Board of Directors or Executive Committee on any findings in reports by and meetings with attendees of NYSAR and NAR governance and committee meetings that might require revisions to LIBOR's strategic plan. - 7.
-The committee will be led by a Chairperson and all REALTOR® members are eligible to serve on the committee.
+The committee will consist of eight (8) REALTOR® members, including the President, President Elect, Secretary/ Treasurer and Past President.
+The President Elect will lead the committee as Chairperson.
+The other members shall be appointed by the President with approval of the board of Directors to two-year staggered terms. - 8.
+Service on the Strategic Plan Review Committee shall not count towards the committee service limits for Directors as set forth in Article XI Section 6(d) of the LIBOR Bylaws.